poliastro/poliastro/docs/source/user_guide.rst

   Due to limitations in the internal design of poliastro, most orbital properties are not documented.
-  Please subscribe to `this issue <https://github.com/poliastro/poliastro/issues/435>`_ to receive updates about it in your inbox.
+  Please subscribe to `this GitHub issue <https://github.com/poliastro/poliastro/issues/435>`_ to receive updates about it in your inbox.

 Moving forward in time: propagation